jwiegley/git-from-the-bottom-up/4-Stashing-and-the-reflog.md

 $ git checkout -b temp stash@{32}  # let’s see that old working tree!
 ```

-This last command is particularly powerful: behold, I’m now playing around in an uncom- mitted working tree from over a month ago.
+This last command is particularly powerful: behold, I’m now playing around in an uncommitted working tree from over a month ago.
 I never even added those files to the index; I just used the simple expedient of calling `stash` before logging out each day (provided you actually had changes in your working tree to stash), and used `stash apply` when I logged back in.

 If you ever want to clean up your stash list — say to keep only the last 30 days of activity — don’t use `stash clear`; use the `reflog expire` command instead: